gottacatchenall/dissertation_prospectus/tex/prospectus.md

 A feature of many statistical models that we employ in complex systems is that they dramatically reduce the dimensionality of our data.
 This is often done out of sheer necessity--however an unfortunate byproduct of some summary statistics is that they produce the same results under differing process models.
 To use the example from Figure 1, models for inferring selection historically rely on summary statistics like $F_{ST}$, often summarized across multiple loci, in order to "test" the observed value of $F_{ST}$ against some expectation, like migration-drift balance, to determine if there is evidence of selection.

-Statistical models are certainly not without value, however, the increasing availability of computing power to simulate complex process models at large scales have enabled the gap between process models and statistical models to shrink in recent years--largely due to the advances in the methods of Approximate Bayesian Computation (ABC).
-Conveniently, with respect to the  example we've been using, one trend in evolutionary genetics is to "test" for selection using simulation models, which represent a more detailed representation of the process that can be captured with most conventional statistical models.
+Purely statistical models are certainly not without value, however, the increasing availability of computing power to simulate complex process models at large scales have enabled the gap between process models and statistical models to shrink in recent years--largely due to the advances in the methods of Approximate Bayesian Computation (ABC).
+Conveniently, with respect to the example we've been using, one trend in evolutionary genetics is to "test" for selection using simulation models, which represent a more detailed representation of the process than can be captured with most conventional statistical models.
 A researcher can implement a simulation model whereby genomes, individuals, and populations are represented at any level of detail imaginable, and one can then use ABC methods to infer model parameters, and to use model (comparison) criteria to determine which mechanistic process is more likely to have produced a dataset.

-If summary statistics are not differentiable at the level of the process, that itself is interesting, and in general simulation models are excellent testing grounds for the biases of summary statistics.
+If summary statistics are not differentiable at the level of the process, that itself is interesting, and, in general, simulation models are excellent testing grounds for the biases of summary statistics.